To build a repair economy we need:

 Many initiatives already exist.
 They can be deployed elsewhere, providing an accelerator to solutions.
 As a starting point, the links and references here identify resources for exploration, inspiration, access and support:

 The Open Repair Alliance is an international group of organisations committed to working towards a world where electrical and electronic products are more durable and easier to repair.
+Cool Products are a coalition of European NGOs working to ensure that ecodesign and energy labelling truly work for Europeans and the environment.

-For extensive on-line repair guides, repairability assessments, tools and spare parts, see iFixit.
-They are now partnering with manufacturers like Apple, Google Pixel, Microsoft and Samsung to help them improve the repairability of their designs.
+For extensive on-line repair guides, repairability assessments, tools and spare parts, see iFixit They are now partnering with manufacturers like Apple, Google Pixel, Microsoft and Samsung to help them improve the repairability of their designs.

 Community repair events are run by Repair Cafés and the Restart Project.
 The Restart Project also provide a repair directory for commercial repairers, primarily in London.
 In Glasgow the ReMade network provide affordable drop-off repair services to help communities repair their broken things.
 In Bath, Share and Repair run repair cafe events and have a pop-up repair shop and Library of Things where people can borrow tools and items that they only occasionally need and avoid waste.
+New Fixing Factories are opening up in London that provide more repair locations in recycling centres and on the high street, making them easier to access, and provide a wider rearrange of services.
+There should be one on every high street.

 In Europe, R2REurope – the Right to Repair campaign was launched in September 2019, and quickly grew to over 40 organisations, from more than 16 European countries.
 The campaign members represent community repair groups, environmental activists, social economy actors, self-repair advocates and any citizen who would like to obtain their right to repair.